Roxanne Guinoo: Personal life

 She married Filipino-Chinese Elton Yap on January 23, 2011.
+He is a cousin of Tim Yap, the TV host.
 Together they had a daughter born in September 2010 named Rain Eliana Guinoo-Yap.
+They also have another daughter, Reine, and a son, Reilly.

 From 2004 to 2006 she dated Joross Gamboa, her co-star in Star Circle Quest.
 In 2007, it was confirmed that she was dating former co-star Jake Cuenca.
 They first teamed up professionally in Sineserye Presents: Natutulog Ba ang Diyos?.
+They split by the start of 2008.